You have a Pinterest account and you are wondering how to set up your profile the right way?

-It makes no sense to have tons of beautiful pins on your profile when it has nothing to do with your business and you aren’t able to convert them.
+It makes no sense to have tons of beautiful pins on your profile when it has nothing to do with your business.

 To know which topics are relevant for your profile you need to know a little bit about your target audience.